 About a year ago, we watched, intrigued, as a new trailer for a romantic drama unfolded before us.
-An independent film with a star-studded cast, it promised suspense, betrayal, and revenge in a tale of stilted lovers and, even better, it was set in during the American Civil War!
+An independent film with a star-studded cast, it promised suspense, betrayal, and revenge in a tale of jilted lovers and, even better, it was set during the American Civil War!
 That film was Sophia Coppola’s The Beguiled, and we couldn’t wait to check it out and bask in the melodrama, for good or for laughably bad.
-We were finally able to get our hands on it recently, and it while it certainly wasn’t the most enriching film in terms of history, it’s story certainly didn’t disappoint.
+We were finally able to get our hands on it recently, and while it certainly wasn’t the most enriching film in terms of history, it’s story certainly didn’t disappoint.

 Set in Virginia in 1864, The Beguiled focuses on a group of women and girls living at a finishing school that takes up the grounds of an old plantation.
 One day, while out gathering mushrooms, one of the girls discovers a wounded Union soldier and brings him back to the main house.
 Fully intending to turn the man over to a Confederate patrol, the headmistress of the school (Nicole Kidman) determines to at least tend his wounds before giving him up.
 Confronted with an unfamiliar man, and a living representative of a demonized enemy, no less, in their midst, the young women of the school find themselves developing relationships with this mysterious, beguiling stranger who could be either a kindly ally or a cunning viper.